WestB-DEV/Covid-_19_Financial_data/README.md

   coinbase
   MAANG (FAANG)

 Are we adding an API?
+NO!!!!!

 what is the the most volatile stock? - Alex